webrecorder/ipfs-composite-files/README.md

 This use cases is particularly useful for adding WARC files to IPFS, split at WARC record boundaries:

 ```
-cdxj-indexer my-warc.warc.gz > my-warc.cdxj
+> cdxj-indexer my-warc.warc.gz > my-warc.cdxj

-node cli.js add my-warc.warc.gz my-warc.cdxj
+> node cli.js add my-warc.warc.gz my-warc.cdxj
 ...
 final cid: <CID>

 ```

 The final CID printed will point to the full WARC on IPFS, split at the offset boundaries in the CDXJ.
 The CID of each WARC record will be printed as well.
-This ensures a WARC is split along the record boundaries and deduplicated when added to IPFS.
+Each WARC record has a CID on IPFS and can be deduplicated, as well as the full WARC file.

 ## CLI Commands

+By default, commands use the IPFS API on default port (5001.
+The) `--api` flag can be used to connect to a different API endpoint.

 ### concat